nesapriya2003-del/educational_organization-project/README.md

 The Educational Organization project demonstrates how digital platforms can simplify and strengthen academic management.
 It streamlines communication, minimizes paperwork, and ensures efficient handling of institutional data—fostering a smart and connected learning environment.

----

-Would you like me to give this same content as an HTML webpage design (like your ServiceNow one with proper layout and gradient background)?